Thursday 19 September 2024

 • How who-ever did this managed to carry out those attacks.

-• Does anyone else know?
+• Does anyone else know how to do it?

 That’s the worrying bit …